Key takeaways

 4. How can insurers avoid hidden costs in document generation software?

-By choosing platforms with clear, predictable pricing that scales with document volume.
+By choosing platforms with clear, predictable pricing that scales with document volume — not per-document fees or feature-tier restrictions that create friction as adoption grows.